Professor Peter Lambert

 1 West North 4.25

 Peter has worked as a consultant on governance and democracy in Paraguay for various organisations, including Freedom House and USAID.
 He has lectured internationally on democracy in Paraguay, as well as nationally in institutions such as Chatham House, the FCO, Canning House, and ISA, London.

 He also works voluntarily for Bristol Links with Nicaragua, an organisation dedicated to raising money for educational projects in and around Bristol’s twin town Puerto Morazán.
 He is a trustee of the related charity, Friends of Morazán.

-Dr Peter Lambert is Associate Dean (Learning and Teaching) in the Faculty of Humanities & Social Sciences, a specialist on Paraguayan politics, and teaches Latin American history and politics.
+Professor Peter Lambert is Associate Dean (Learning and Teaching) in the Faculty of Humanities & Social Sciences, a specialist on Paraguayan politics, and teaches Latin American history and politics.

 Having graduated from Birmingham University he moved to Paraguay, where he worked for four years in an NGO in the field of popular education and political research.
 He also taught EFL, gaining the RSA TEFL Diploma in 1992 and branching out into language teacher-training.
 He completed his doctorate on democracy in Latin America at UWE Bristol, where as a Lecturer he helped set up Latin American Studies.
 He joined the University of Bath when Spanish was re-launched in 2000 and was Spanish Section Coordinator from 2000 until 2008.

 Peter has taught on all of the Spanish language units and on many others including Latin American culture and the MA in Interpreting and Translation.
 Currently he teaches Latin American politics and history in years 2 and 4.